 O’Kelly, Place-Names of County of Kilkenny, p.
 169.

 Richard Griffith, General Valuation of Ireland: County Kilkenny, Barony of Knocktopher (Dublin, 1850), p.
-43.
+43. Note that though this volume was published in 1850, it’s a valuation that was done in 1849.

 The map is in the map holdings of the National Library of Ireland in Dublin, ms. Map Collection 21, F23.